pytest-dev/pytest-cov/README.rst

 .. end-badges

 This plugin produces coverage reports.
-It supports centralised testing and distributed testing in both load and each modes.
-It also supports coverage of subprocesses.
+Compared to just using ``coverage run`` this plugin does some extras:

+* Subprocess support: you can fork or run stuff in a subprocess and will get covered without any fuss.
+* Xdist support: you can use all of pytest-xdist's features and still get coverage.
+* Consistent pytest behavior.
+If you run ``coverage run -m pytest`` you will have slightly different ``sys.path`` (CWD will be in it, unlike when running ``pytest``).

-All features offered by the coverage package should be available, either through pytest-cov or through coverage's config file.
+All features offered by the coverage package should work, either through pytest-cov's command line options or through coverage's config file.

 * Free software: MIT license